Dril Official "Mr. Ten Years" Anniversary Collection: Reception

 In an article for Vice, Peter Slattery wrote "[o]rdinarily, throwing together a book full of old tweets would seem pretty lazy, but given how much legit influence dril has had on Twitter humor and online culture at large, everybody probably owes the account at least 20 bucks."
 Reviewing the book for Vice, Rachel Pick concluded that the book was worth it "so that one day, centuries from now, after the bombs go off and EMPs take out the electrical grid, long after Twitter has died, a solitary wanderer may find a scrap of paper buried in the ruins of my Brooklyn apartment building, and they will lift it up to the dying sun and squint through their protective goggles to read a dril tweet."
 Bijan Stephen at The Verge said that, "[d]espite literally being a book of tweets, Mr. Ten Years chronicles Dril's rise from a funny writer to a writer who's defined the way people write and think about internet culture."

 Writing for HuffPost, Sean T. Collins called the book "simply too funny for me to read for more than a page or two at a time without laughing so hard, I feel physically ill."
 At Geek.com, Jordan Minor called the book a "glorious exception" to the expectation that online jokes taken offline can only result in "cursed", mediocre "nightmares like Shit My Dad Says: The TV Show".
 Minor praised dril's illustrations, which he said "flesh out the look of the character beyond his Jack Nicholson roots" and show "there are a bunch of ways to depict a gross old parody internet man in sunglasses."
 In an essay for the online men's lifestyle magazine Mel Magazine, Miles Klee praised the book's section on "Tough Guys".
 According to Klee, the tweets in that section "beautifully deconstructed" some men's "commitment to archaic notions of dudely stoicism" and demonstrated "the character's inability to confess weakness, shame or error."

+At Bluesky, a decentralized social network formed in 2019 as an alternative to Twitter, new employees reportedly received print copies of the "Mr. Ten Years" Collection as part of the company's onboarding process.
+When TechCrunch reached out for confirmation, a Bluesky employee replied: "It Is The Public Stated Policy Of Bluesky PBLLC That All New Employees Shall Receive The Finest @dril.bsky.social Tweets In Printed Form."